AstroJacobLi/Rosesim/README.md

 2. **Foreground Stars:** From the TRILEGAL model.

 > [!CAUTION]
-> JAGUAR fluxes are currently based on JWST filters.
-A conversion to Roman filters is pending.
+> JAGUAR fluxes are currently based on JWST filters, and are converted to Roman filters using simple stellar population models.
+Also the background galaxies do not have any spatial clustering.

 ## Usage